J-danger/SolanaWebSockets/README.md

 # Solana Transaction Listener

 ## Overview
 A Python script that monitors transactions for a specific Solana address using asynchronous RPC calls.
+(Default is pump.fun)

 ## Features
 - Monitors a specific Solana wallet address